Modeling scattering matrix containing evanescent modes for wavefront shaping applications in disordered media: Introduction

-The paper is organized as the following.
-First, Sec.~\ref{Sec:definitionsBI} reviews the definitions of the propagating and evanescent eigenmodes, the unperturbed and the disorder-perturbed Green's functions based on which the $S$ matrix is defined.
-For the disorder-perturbation of the Green's function, spatially correlated disorders are utilized whose correlation length could be used to tailor the transport properties.
+The paper is organized as follows.
+First, Sec.~\ref{Sec:definitionsBI} reviews the definitions of propagating and evanescent eigenmodes, along with the unperturbed and the disorder-perturbed Green's functions, which form the foundation for defining the $S$ matrix.
+For the disorder-perturbation of the Green's function, spatially correlated disorders are employed, where the correlation length can be used to tailor transport properties.
 Once the perturbed Green's function is obtained, the Kirchhoff–Helmholtz boundary integral formulation of the wave scattering problem is discussed.
 Such a boundary integral formulation is used to estimate the generalized $S$ matrix from the perturbed Green's function.
-The boundary integral equation also helps to visualize the total field for a given incident wave from the left or the right side of the disorder and to validate the numerical correctness of the estimated generalized $S$ matrix.
-Next, Sec.~\ref{sec:generalisedfisherlee} presents the direct estimation of the generalized $S$ matrix components from the perturbed Green's function yielding the generalization of the conventional Fisher-Lee relations.
-To ensure the numerical correctness of the code implementation, the estimated $S$ matrix is shown to satisfy the generalized unitary and reciprocity relations in the Sec.~\ref{sec:uniandrecivalidation}.
-These relations are also crucial for discussing the properties of focusing onto an evanescent mode, by the phase conjugation of the transmitted propagating wave.
-Towards the last portion of the paper (Sec.~\ref{sec:focussing}), the scenario of wavefront shaping involving the focusing onto an evanescent mode in transmission and its associated properties, particularly the universal background transmission, are studied.
-Formation of a non-zero background intensity while focusing is well-studied\cite{davy2012focusing} in the case involving propagating modes.

-To maintain the conciseness of the paper, a supplementary material\cite{supplementary} is provided which contains derivations of some of the results presented in the paper.
-In addition to that, a user manual is also provided which summarizes various aspects of the code packages used to generate the results.
+Additionally, the boundary integral equation enables the visualization of the total field for a given incident wave from the left or the right side of the disorder and validates the numerical correctness of the estimated generalized $S$ matrix.
+Next, Sec.~\ref{sec:generalisedfisherlee} presents the direct estimation of the generalized $S$ matrix components from the perturbed Green's function, resulting in the generalization of the conventional Fisher-Lee relations.
+To ensure the numerical correctness of the code implementation, the estimated $S$ matrix is shown to satisfy the generalized unitarity and reciprocity relations in the Sec.~\ref{sec:uniandrecivalidation}.
+These relations are also crucial for discussing the properties of focusing onto an evanescent mode via phase conjugation of the transmitted propagating wave.
+Sec.~\ref{sec:truncno} discusses the role of the number of evanescent modes accounted, disorder correlation length, and their impact on numerical resolution and computational cost.
+Towards the final portion of the paper (Sec.~\ref{sec:focussing}), the scenario of wavefront shaping involving the focusing onto an evanescent mode in transmission and its associated properties, particularly the universal background transmission, is studied.
+The formation of a non-zero background intensity while focusing is well-studied \cite{davy2012focusing} in the case involving only propagating modes.
+To maintain the conciseness of the paper, a supplementary material \cite{supplementary} is provided, containing derivations of some of the results presented.